Seahawks give right guard Damien Lewis a surprise start at center for the first time in his football career

 In a surprise move, the Seahawks opened the game with their third different starting center in three weeks, going with rookie Damien Lewis in place of the injured Ethan Pocic and Kyle Fuller.

-Fuller started against the Rams with Pocic out with a concussion but suffered a high ankle sprain in the first half.
+Fuller started against the Rams with Pocic out with a concussion, but he suffered a high ankle sprain in the first half last week.
 He made it through the game but was listed as questionable this week, and Seahawks coach Pete Carroll said Wednesday that he would be available “if we need him.’’

 That seemed to hint at other plans at center, though the choice of Lewis was surprising.